What actually is MetroBus?

 What kind of vehicle will MetroBus use?

 MetroBuses will be fuel efficient hybrid vehicles or equivalent with low emissions and feature twin doors to speed up boarding and exiting.
+Each MetroBus will be wi-fi enabled and feature individual USB ports at each seat for charging mobile phones, tablets etc.

 How regular will MetroBus services be?